aptos-labs/developer-docs/docs/sdks/new-ts-sdk/sdk-configuration.md

 ## `Aptos` class

-The first step to interact with the Aptos chain using the SDK it to intansiate an `Aptos` class.
+The first step to interact with the Aptos chain using the SDK it to instantiate an `Aptos` class.
 This class is the main entry point into Aptos's APIs.

 ```ts
 const aptos = new Aptos();